Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

-Second, if $\mathcal{C}$ lies in two legs of $\Lambda$, we may assume these are the horizontal negative and positive vertical ones.
-By construction, it follows that $v$ is a vertex of $\Gamma$ and $v\in \mathcal{C}$.
-The evenness of the multiplicity of $\mathcal{C}$ forces $\mathcal{C}$ to be either bounded or unbounded in both the horizontal and vertical directions.
+Second, if $\cY$ lies in two legs of $\Lambda$, we may assume these are the horizontal negative and positive vertical ones.
+By construction, it follows that $v$ is a vertex of $\Gamma$ and $v\in \cY$.
+The evenness of the multiplicity of $\cY$ forces this set to be either bounded or unbounded in both the horizontal and vertical directions.
 This produces the type (3e') and (6a') tangencies, respectively.
 Once again, \autoref{lm:3bbOr3eCross} discards the first possibility. \end{proof}

-The next results confirms that none of the orbit representatives of all local tangencies listed in \autoref{fig:absentTypes} can occur between $\Lambda$ and $\Gamma$ given their prescribed bidegreees.
+The next two results confirm that none of the orbit representatives for local tangencies listed in \autoref{fig:absentTypes} can occur between $\Lambda$ and $\Gamma$ given their prescribed bidegreees.

-\begin{lemma} No trivalent tropical $(1,1)$-curve $\Lambda$ tritangent to a smooth tropical $(3,3)$-curve $\Gamma$ can carry a type (3d1), (3e), (3g) nor a (3h1) local tangency. \end{lemma}
+\begin{lemma} No trivalent tropical $(1,1)$-curve $\Lambda$ tritangent to a smooth tropical $(3,3)$-curve $\Gamma$ can carry a type (3d1), (3e), (3e1), (3g) nor a (3h1) local tangency. \end{lemma}

-\begin{proof} We prove the statement for the orbit representatives depicted in~\autoref{fig:absentTypes}.
+\begin{proof} We prove the statement for the representatives depicted in~\autoref{fig:absentTypes}.
 By construction, all the listed types have multiplicity four.
-We will show that $\Lambda$ and $\Gamma$ will have at least one extra intersection point of multiplicity one, contradicting the tritangency condition.
+We show that $\Lambda$ and $\Gamma$ meet at two extra points of multiplicity one each, contradicting the tritangency condition.

 First, we analyze the type (3g) tangency.
 We let $v_0$ be the lower vertex of $\Lambda$.
 The bidegree of $\Gamma$ fixes the vertices of $v_0^{\vee}$ to be $(1,1)$, $(2,1)$ and $(1,2)$.
 Thus, the two legs of $\Lambda$ adjacent to $v_1$ intersect $\Gamma$ at an extra point besides $v_1$ in the boundary of the chambers $(2,1)^{\vee}$ and $(1,2)^{\vee}$.
 These chambers are the regions of $\RR^2\smallsetminus \Gamma$ dual to $(2,1)$ and $(1,2)$, respectively.
 For bidegree reasons, the intersection multiplicity at these two points is one.